-Only charitable non-profit organisations from the following countries are eligible to apply for the Meet and Code grant: Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Estonia, France, Finland, Germany, Greece, Hungary, Ireland, Italy, Kazakhstan, The Netherlands, North Macedonia, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Switzerland, the United Kingdom and Ukraine.
+Only charitable non-profit organisations from the following countries are eligible to apply for the Meet and Code grant: Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Estonia, France, Finland, Germany, Greece, Hungary, Ireland, Italy, Kazakhstan, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, the United Kingdom and Ukraine.
 All submitted digital and coding event ideas should be planned within the timeframe of September 1st till October 31st, 2021, and aligned with the EU Code Week.
 The events should address children and youth ages 8 to 24, and must be free for participants.
 More details in section ‘Funding Criteria for Selecting Submitted Project Ideas’.

 Organisations interested in applying for a Meet and Code grant must first register with Meet and Code and have their status as a charitable non-profit organisation validated.
 This validation will be performed by the TechSoup Europe network partner in the applicant organisation’s country.

 By submitting an ideas the applicant agrees that each approved and sponsored event idea will be automatically published on the website www.meet-and-code.org and visible for all users.

-Every event idea approved for funding will usually receive €500 to get it off the ground.
-Haus des Stiftens gGmbH reserves the right to increase or reduce the amount of SAP Funding in individual cases.
+Every event idea approved for funding receives 500 € to get it off the ground.
+Haus des Stiftens gGmbH reserves the right to increase or reduce the amount of Funding in individual cases.

 The following event ideas are excluded from funding: